Are you 18 or older?

-If some of the buds on your plant are ready to be harvested while others are still developing, feel free to remove the ready buds from the plant and give the undeveloped flowers a bit more time to mature.
+If some of the buds on your plant are ready to be harvested while others are still developing, feel free to remove the ready buds from the plant.
+This will give the undeveloped flowers a bit more time to mature.

-The overall yield of an autoflowering strain depends on the growing conditions and, of course, whether the plant was grown indoors or outdoors.
+The overall yield of an autoflowering strain depends on the growing conditions.
+It also depends on whether the plant was grown indoors or outdoors.

-Even though autoflowering seeds produce plants with a smaller yield than photoperiod cannabis, these varieties can produce potent yields if they are appropriately grown.
+Even though autoflowering seeds produce plants with a smaller yield than photoperiod cannabis, these varieties can produce potent yields if you appropriately grow them.